DIY SCENTED GIFTS & BODY PRODUCTS

 3) A wick to suit the dimensions of your container - the wider your jar, the thicker the wick needs to be or it won't burn hot enough to melt the wax at the sides; too thick a wick and it'll burn too quickly.
 Obviously you also need a wick long enough for the depth of your jar - if the wick is too long just cut off the extra length once it's set.
 Add the wick before pouring your wax - ensure it's nice and centred before the wax sets.

 4) Add your essential oils to the wax just before you pour it, so the oils don't overheat.
-You may need to experiment with how much oil to use to get the perfect throw, as oils vary greatly in strength.
+You may need to experiment with how much oil to use to get the perfect throw, as oils vary greatly in strength and you do need to use a fair bit, so stick with the less expensive oils - but it will be worth it, and so much more beneficial using natural essential oils than synthetic fragrances.

 Optional - add a colour chip to your wax as you heat it, to give your candle a coloured tint.
 These are available from natural candle suppliers.